You Young: 2023–2024 season

 You finished fifth at the 2023 CS Nepela Memorial to begin the season.
 Appearing on the 2023-24 ISU Grand Prix of Figure Skating, she was eleventh of twelve skaters at the 2023 Skate America.
 At her second assignment, the 2023 Grand Prix of Espoo, You placed eighth.
 She said afterward that she and her new coaches would be working to improve her jumps and stamina, and expressed thanks to "my fans that they are waiting for me to come back and are giving me all the time I need!"
+In mid-November, it was announced that You had made a coaching change, returning to childhood coach, Shin Hea-sook.

 She would go on to finish eighth at the national ranking competition and seventh at the 2024 South Korean Championships.

 You's championship result earned her a berth on the Korean team for the 2024 World Championships in Montreal, where she came fifth in the short program, her strongest result of the season.
 The free skate proved more difficult, and errors dropped her to twelfth overall.
 You reflected that it "was a little difficult and tiring at the beginning of the season, but I would like to praise myself for holding on until the end."
 She vowed to focus on fully recovering from an ankle injury before preparing for the next season.
 In an April interview, she talked about her season and plans going into 2024-25 "injury free."